tianheng-ling/TinyTransformer4TS/README.md

 ### Corresponding Paper

-**Automating Versatile Time-Series Analysis with Tiny Transformers on Embedded FPGAs**
+📌 **Automating Versatile Time-Series Analysis with Tiny Transformers on Embedded FPGAs**
-📌 Accepted at **IEEE Computer Society Annual Symposium on VLSI (ISVLSI) 2025**, if you use this repository, please consider citing our paper:
+Accepted at **IEEE Computer Society Annual Symposium on VLSI (ISVLSI) 2025, if you use this repository, please consider citing our [paper](https://arxiv.org/abs/2505.17662):
 ```bibtex
 @INPROCEEDINGS{11130202,
   author={Ling, Tianheng and Qian, Chao and Haßler, Lukas Johannes and Schiele, Gregor},